Travel tips on how to experience Toronto attractions cheaply

-Although we always like to have our rental car for a visit to a city, this time we do without a mobile pedestal, We save a lot of money here, because usually the hotels in the city charge considerable prices for parking a car.
-It also eliminates the cost of renting a car during the first few days, which we instead invest in short taxi rides when we are in a hurry or when using transportation such as buses, trams, or subways.
-This takes a little more time, but is cheaper.
-The best way to explore Toronto attractions is on foot.
+Although we always like to have our rental car for a visit to a city, This time we do without a vehicle.
+We save a lot of money here, because the hotels in the city usually charge considerable prices for parking a car.
+In addition, this eliminates the cost of renting a car during the first few days, which we instead invest in taxi rides if we are in a hurry or use means of transport such as buses, trams or subways.
+It takes a little more time, but is cheaper.
+The best way to see Toronto attractions is on foot.

 We'll also buy one TTC Presto day pass, which currently costs 13,50 per day (as of 10.01.2022) and allows us unlimited travel on public transport.
 We can also reach more remote Toronto attractions.
 You only pay for the express lines in the city center.
 If you are traveling in Toronto with a rental car, parking costs in the hotel are added to the rental costs, which are rarely less than $ 15,00 per day.
 There are also the prices for petrol and for parking spaces that are used in the city during the day.
 If you are on the road all day, you can easily save 50%.
 Remarkable, in my opinion.

 Extra charges that are often high in a luxury hotel, such as in-room Wi-Fi access, are free here.
 Well, we have to bring our bags up by ourselves, but this is a little nuisance when comparing the price difference between a luxury hotel and an apartment overlooking the CN Tower.

 You may also be interested in:

-Breakfast in coffee shops and dinner in good restaurants
+Breakfast in coffee shops and dinner in restaurants